Why Depression In Men Often Goes Unnoticed-đź’ś

 The impact of societal norms and expectations

 Men are consistently pressured to appear strong and hide their feelings.
-Acting vulnerable is seen as a sign of weakness.
-This pressure unfortunately can
+People see acting vulnerable as a sign of weakness.
+This pressure can stop men from seeking help.

-prevent men in need from seeking help or talking through their mental health issues, which may include major depression or suicidal thoughts.
+It can also stop them from talking about mental health issues.
+These issues may include major depression or suicidal thoughts.

-Gender stereotypes may also affect how depressive symptoms are recognized.
-Since men may be more likely to feel anger, irritability, or aggression instead of sadness, their experience of symptoms of depression often go unnoticed.
+Gender stereotypes may also influence how people recognize depressive symptoms.
+Since men may feel anger, irritability, or aggression instead of sadness, their depression symptoms often go unnoticed.

-Unfair expectations and pressures in today's society can make it more difficult for men’s depression to be taken seriously, which can lead to unfortunate results including untreated depression and a higher risk of suicide among male patients in the United States.
+Unfair expectations and pressure in today’s society can make men’s depression harder to take seriously.
+This can lead to untreated depression and a higher risk of suicide among men in the United States.

 Signs and Symptoms of Male Depression

 The signs of male depression and mental illness may appear in different ways that may not be immediately obvious.
-Let's review some of the changes in men's behavior and health you should pay attention to if you suspect a man in your life may be suffering from depression.
+Let's review some changes in men's behavior and health

 Anger, irritability, and aggression

-Anger or irritability are clear signs of depression in men, often showing up as sudden mood swings or frustration over little things.
+Anger or irritability can be clear signs of depression in men.
+They may show up as sudden mood swings.
+They can also appear as frustration over small things.
 Men may also act aggressive, either verbally or physically, damaging otherwise healthy relationships with family members and friends.

 Feelings of sadness or a depressed mood are usually the deeper issues masked by these smaller, less noticeable signs.
-Since men are pressured by societal norms to appear strong and avoid solutions like mental health treatment, this can cause them to express their emotional pain through rage instead of typical outlets like crying.
+Since men face pressure to seem strong and avoid mental health care, they may show pain as rage instead of crying.

 Physical symptoms such as fatigue and pain